Last Updated: 22 October, 2024

 In-person sports betting sites and locations

 Of the 26 casinos scattered throughout MI, 22 offer retail sports betting.
 These 22 casinos are a mix of commercial properties and tribal casinos.
-Each casino can partner with one online skin, which has helped bring 14 mobile sportsbooks to the state as well.
+Each casino can partner with one online skin, which has also helped bring 14 mobile sportsbooks to the state.

 The Michigan Gaming Control Board oversees all sports betting rules and regulations at commercial casinos, while the National Indian Gaming Commission regulates betting at tribal casinos.